-This scholarship is provided for a second-ye student enrolled in electronics.
-If no candid meeting this criterion is available, then the scharship may be awarded to a student enrolled Marketing or Business Administration.
-The sedent must also be a resident of Danville or I sylvania County, and preferably have a brothe sister who is attending an accredited institution of higher education as a full-time student.
-A 2 GPA in the curriculum is required for each of two semesters that the scholarship is utilized, scholarship must be used within 12 month.
+This scholarship is provided for a second-year student enrolled in electronics.
+If no candidate meeting this criterion is available, then the scholarship may be awarded to a student enrolled in Marketing or Business Administration.
+The student must also be a resident of Danville or Pittsylvania County, and preferably have a brother or sister who is attending an accredited institution of higher education as a full-time student.
+A 2.80 GPA in the curriculum is required for each of the two semesters that the scholarship is utilized.
+The scholarship must be used within 12 months of the date it is awarded and can only be used for tuition and fees.
+The student must demonstrate a clear commitment to completing the academic program in a timely manner and have a record of good citizenship.